azimuth-cloud/azimuth-sample-appliance/README.md

 ## Ansible variables

 When invoking an appliance using an AWX job, Azimuth passes a number of Ansible variables.
-These fall into three groups:
+These fall into the following groups:

-  * **System variables**: Variables derived by Azimuth providing information about the project into which the appliance is being deployed.
+  * **System variables**: Variables derived by Azimuth providing information about the environment in which the appliance is being deployed.
-  * **User-provided variables**: Variables provided by the user using the form in the user interface.
+  * **User-provided variables**: Variables provided by the user using the form in the Azimuth user interface.
 These are controlled by the cluster metadata file.
   <!-- * **Zenith services**: Variables provided by Azimuth describing the Zenith subdomains
     assigned to the appliance's services.
 The services are defined in the cluster metadata file.
 These variables are only provided when Zenith is enabled. -->